Lower bound for the T count via unitary stabilizer nullity: Preliminaries

-To analyze the properties of the unitary Pauli function, we connect $U$ to a subgroup of the quotient Pauli group. \begin{definition}[Subgroup associated with $U$] Given an $n$-qubit unitary $U$, we define the subgroup associated with $U$ to be
+Both the state and the unitary Pauli functions take values in $[-1,1]$.
+To analyze the properties of the unitary Pauli function, we connect $U$ to a subgroup of the quotient Pauli group. \begin{definition}[Pauli subgroup associated with $U$] Given an $n$-qubit unitary $U$, we define the Pauli subgroup associated with $U$ to be $\cP_U := U\cP_n U^\dagger \cap \cP_n$. \end{definition} One can verify that $\cP_U $ is a subgroup of $\cP_n$.
+It is worth noting that $U\cP_U U^\dagger$ may \textbf{not} be equal to $\cP_U$, and $\cP_U$ is \textbf{not} $U\cP_nU^\dagger$.